CellarPro 1800XT-ECX Cooling Unit #1086

-A: For installations in environments below 40°F down to 20°F, we recommend adding our compressor heater (P/N 1727), which is included as standard equipment on all outdoor units.
-Below 20°F, in addition to the compressor heater, we recommend adding our fan cycling switch (P/N 6972)
+A: For installations in environments below 40F down to 20F, we recommend adding our compressor heater (P/N 1727), which is included as standard equipment on all outdoor units.
+Below 20F, in addition to the compressor heater, we recommend adding our fan cycling switch (P/N 6972)

 How do I choose between top exhaust versus rear exhaust?
 What about the fresh air intake?
-What about the fresh air intake?

-The fresh air intake will always come from the rear of the cooling unit.
+The fresh air intake will always come from the rear of the cooling unit, and must pull air from OUTSIDE the wine cellar space - it must never be installed to pull air from inside the cellar.
 On 1800 Series cooling units, the hot air exhaust can exit from the top or the rear.
-Choose whichever location has sufficient space to accept the exhausted air.
+Choose whichever configuration directs the exhaust to a space that is sufficiently large to accept the exhausted air, as long as the exhaust goes OUTSIDE the cellar and will NOT intermingle with the fresh air intake.
 If you plan to duct the hot side of the cooling unit, then the hot air will need to exhaust from the rear.

 Does the unit really need a dedicated circuit?

 A: First, the background.
-Unlike our competitors, we build our cooling units with precision expansion valves, not cap tubes, which means that our cooling units aren't limited to a 30°F differential between the desired cellar temperature and the ambient temperature.
+Unlike our competitors, we build our cooling units with precision expansion valves, not cap tubes, which means that our cooling units aren't limited to a 30F differential between the desired cellar temperature and the ambient temperature.
 Cooling systems with expansion valves are much more precise than cap tubes, and much more sensitive to low voltage conditions, which is why our units require dedicated circuits.
 When we say "dedicated circuit", we mean that the circuit shouldn't have any items that require heavy draws of electricity - eg other appliances, vacuum cleaners, big-screen TVs, blow-dryers - on the same circuit as the cooling unit.
 Lighting, computers or other low-draw items shouldn't be a problem on the same circuit.

 Can the cooling unit be located in a remote location and ducted to/from the wine cellar?